Center

 Harkness Center for Dance Injuries

-The Harkness Center for Dance Injuries at NYU Langone Health works in partnership with Gibney, Mark Morris Dance Center, and RIOULT for the Harkness Center Healthy Dancer Initiative.
+The Harkness Center for Dance Injuries at NYU Langone Health works in partnership with Gibney and Mark Morris Dance Center for the Harkness Center Healthy Dancer Initiative.

 The Harkness Center Healthy Dancer Initiative program provides professional dancers in financial need with subsidized classes at three of New York City’s premier dance centers and free wellness workshops.
-The next application period will open in summer 2022.
+The next application period will open in winter 2023.

 Movement Research